News

 Meeting with the Editors-in-Chief on the scoring of journals

-On October 1, 2021, the Committee on Philosophical Sciences (Komitet Nauk Filozoficznych, KNF) of the Polish Academy of Sciences organized a meeting with the Editors-in-Chief of philosophical scientific journals.
+On October 1, 2021, the Committee of Philosophical Sciences (Komitet Nauk Filozoficznych, KNF) of the Polish Academy of Sciences organized a meeting with the Editors-in-Chief of philosophical scientific journals.

 Its purpose was to share experiences and formulate possible proposals related to journal scoring.
 At the end of the meeting, a significant number of editors decided that the proposal in this regard should be formulated by the KNF.